kratisto/docs/pages/public_cloud/ai_machine_learning/notebook_guide_billing_concept/guide.en-gb.md

 Remote data is the one that comes from the OVHcloud Object Storage solution.
 During notebook creation, you are able to mount some Object Storage containers into your notebook.

-When working with notebooks that contain remote data like that, you pay separately for the storage of this data.
-The pricing of Object Storage is apart from the notebook pricing.
+In situations where you are utilizing notebooks with attached remote data, you will be charged separately for the storage of this data.
+The cost of Object Storage is independent of the pricing for notebooks.

 #### Workspace storage